 2. If your document requires two or more signers and they’re not co-located, all signers must complete separate transactions.
 Each signer would request and appointment and upload an unsigned copy of his/her document.
 When complete, you will have separately notarized documents that you may then submit to your recipient agency or institution.

-We do not have a physical store location that you can come to.
+We do not have a physical store or signing location that you can come to.
 The addresses displayed in our ads and on our website are for written correspondences and mailing purposes only.
 Our service is strictly mobile and by appointment only.